 *Please note, there may be times when additional testing may be recommended that may not be covered in a psychoeducational assessment.
 Further testing may be recommended by your psychologist.

-The Disabilities that a Psychoeducational Assessment can Diagnose
+The Disabilities That a Psychoeducational Assessment Can Help Diagnose